 Credits: NBBJ, Seattle District U.S. Army Corps of Engineers, Air Force Center for Environmental Excellence, and Air Force Surgeon General-Facilities.

 Federal sites and buildings are with us for centuries.
-Therefore, government agencies are often committed to design excellence, sustainability, the development of a world-class workplace, and the legacy that quality federal buildings provide.
+Therefore, government agencies are committed to design excellence, sustainability, accessibility, the development of a world-class workplace, and the legacy that quality federal buildings provide.
 A/E teams and customer agencies are encouraged to explore new technologies and foster alternative solutions to the numerous challenges of designing a facility, while expending the taxpayers' dollars effectively and efficiently.
 They are encouraged to address the needs of the community and to work within the context of broader issues—not just the functionality of a facility, but its appropriateness to the surrounding landscape, its responsiveness to our limited resources, and its representation of the federal government to the public.

 The selection of the design team should be undertaken as early in the life of a project as possible.
 Every design and construction project is unique, with a variety of services required to transform the generalized concept into reality.
-A qualified design professional can guide an owner through the intricacies of the design process; standard phases include pre-design, concept design, design development, construction documentation, bidding and negotiations, and construction.
+A qualified design professional can guide an owner through the intricacies of the design process; standard phases include pre-design, programming and schematic design, design development, construction documentation, bidding and negotiations, and construction.
 Building design professionals can assist in defining the project at the outset in terms that provide meaningful guidance for design.
 Pre-design services may include site selection, existing facilities surveys, environmental studies and reports, feasibility and programming studies and commissioning.
-Design services, in addition to the standards phases of design, may include Building Information Modeling, LEED certification, Green Globes rating and commissioning.
+Design services, in addition to the standard phases of design, may include Building Information Modeling, LEED certification, Green Globes rating and commissioning.
 The design team should also be involved in the construction phase of the project to assure that the intentions of the contract documents are realized.
-It is important to begin the process of selecting design professionals with a consideration of delivery method, and site, programmatic, schedule, and budget issues.
+It is important to begin the process of selecting design professionals with a consideration of delivery method, site, programmatic, schedule, and budget issues.
 These factors contribute to defining the scope of work for projects, which in turn inform the selection of appropriate design professionals and delivery team composition.

 A. Selecting Design Professionals